 Communities prepared for flooding

-Local communities are more prepared than ever for the winter ahead after community flood wardens attended a special seminar in Trowbridge on Tuesday (5 September 2017).
+Local communities are more prepared than ever for the winter ahead after community flood wardens attended a special seminar recently in Trowbridge.

 It was attended by over 40 flood wardens from across the county, together with partners including the Environment Agency, Wessex 4x4 and Dorset & Wiltshire Fire and Rescue service.